Frequently Asked Questions

 Additionally, if you were to use an unequalized phono preamp, peak transients will tend to severely overload the front end of your A/D, exacerbating any residual TiM/SID.
 Our history before starting our commercial company was in professional audio and live recording, where we needed to deal extensively with digital conversion.

-We can highly recommend our products feeling a regular A/D in the normal configuration.
-You should choose an A/D with an input impedance of 10K or greater for best compatibility with our Class-A output stages.
+We highly recommend our products feeling a regular A/D in the normal configuration.
+Choose an A/D with an input impedance of 10K or greater for best compatibility with our Class-A output stages.

 How generous are Darington Labs Overload Margins?